 Italian version

-Rich of castles and other defensive structures reasonably well preserved, Molise is a province that offers unsuspected possibilities for study and research.
-In Molise the Norman influence on the religious architecture is counterbalanced by the always-popular attraction of the prestigious Monastery of Monte Cassino.
+Molise is less familiar to the general public but its frontier location gives it a special identity and a singular historical role.
+Dotted with numerous castles and other defensive works which are particularly well preserved, it is a province with long unsuspected possibilities for study and research.
+The Norman influence on the religious architecture in Molise is counterbalanced by the abiding attraction for the prestigious monastery at Montecassino.

 webmaster@morrone.com